Knight-Wallace Fellowships Board

 Founder and Editor-at-Large, PublicAffairs Books

 Peter Osnos’ career has bridged the worlds of journalism and book publishing.
-Between 1966-1984 Osnos was a reporter and foreign correspondent for The Washington Post and served as the newspaper’s foreign and national editor.
-From 1984-1996 he was vice president, associate publisher, and senior editor at Random House and publisher of Random House’s Times Books division.
+From 1966 to 1984 Osnos was a reporter and foreign correspondent for The Washington Post and served as the newspaper’s foreign and national editor.
+From 1984 to 1996 he was vice president, associate publisher, and senior editor at Random House and publisher of Random House’s Times Books division.

 In 1997, he founded his own company, PublicAffairs.
 He served as publisher and CEO until 2005.
-Among the authors he has published and/or edited are – former President Jimmy Carter, Rosalyn Carter, former President Bill Clinton, Sam Donaldson, Molly Ivins, Vernon Jordan, Stanley Karnow, Wendy Kopp, Jim Lehrer, Scott McClellan, Robert McNamara, Peggy Noonan, President Barack Obama, Tip O’Neill, Nancy Reagan, Andy Rooney, Morley Safer, George Soros, Donald Trump, Paul Volcker, Russian President Boris Yeltsin, and Muhammad Yunus, as well as journalists from America’s leading publications and prominent scholars.
+Among the authors he has published or edited are – former President Jimmy Carter, Rosalyn Carter, former President Bill Clinton, Sam Donaldson, Molly Ivins, Vernon Jordan, Stanley Karnow, Wendy Kopp, Jim Lehrer, Scott McClellan, Robert McNamara, Peggy Noonan, President Barack Obama, Tip O’Neill, Nancy Reagan, Andy Rooney, Morley Safer, George Soros, Donald Trump, Paul Volcker, Russian President Boris Yeltsin, and Muhammad Yunus, as well as prominent scholars and journalists from America’s leading publications.

-From 2005-2009, he was executive director of The Caravan Project, funded by the MacArthur and Carnegie Foundations, which developed a plan for multi-platform publishing of books.
+From 2005 to 2009, he was executive director of The Caravan Project, funded by the MacArthur and Carnegie Foundations, which developed a plan for multi-platform publishing of books.

 Columnist and Editorial Board Member, Chicago Tribune